clebert/aws-simple/README.md

   -h, --help    Show help                                              [boolean] --config      The path to the config file
                                       [string] [default: "aws-simple.config.js"]
-  --profile     An AWS profile name as set in the shared credentials file
-                                                                        [string]
   --stack-name  The stack name to be used instead of the default one declared in
                 the config file                                         [string]